wdawson/okta.github.io/_source/_posts/2019-03-05-spring-boot-migration.md

         server: http://localhost:8081
 ```

-In this case, we just need a `client-id`, `client-secret` and an `issuer-uri`.
+In this case, you just need a `client-id`, `client-secret` and an `issuer-uri`.
 The OAuth integration will automatically retrieve the authorization and token endpoints of the Authorization Server using a well-known endpoint.
 You can try it yourself by browsing to:

 `https://{your okta org}.okta.com/oauth2/default/.well-known/oauth-authorization-server`

 You'll get back a json document that has all the configuration information for your Okta Authorization Server, including the link to the JWT key set uri.

-We also have a custom configuration for our resource server at the coordinates: `spring.security.oauth2.resource.server`.
+You also have a custom configuration for the resource server at the coordinates: `spring.security.oauth2.resource.server`.

-Notice that `okta` is embedded in this configuation.
+Notice that `okta` is embedded in this configuration.
 Like: `spring.security.oauth2.client.provider.okta.issuer-uri`.
 It's not that Spring Security has any particular knowledge of Okta.
-Rather, it's that we can now use `okta` as a named provider in our code.
-Let's look at that next.
+Rather, it's that you can now use `okta` as a named provider in your code.
+Take a look at that next.

-Here's our Client Application:
+Here's the Client Application:

 ```
 @RestController